Which clustering algorithm would you use and why

 Interview Round: Technical Screen

-- What algorithms would you use for clustering/communities on a graph, and how does this differ from “traditional” clustering on a feature matrix?
+2. **Social network / graph clustering.** If the core data is a social graph instead, what algorithms would you use for community detection, and how does this differ fundamentally from clustering a feature matrix?